martiendt/ghost-storage-adapter-b2/README.md

 # Ghost Storage Adapter - Backblaze(B2) Cloud
-This library works with current version of Ghost 0.11+
+This library works with current version of Ghost 1.x.x

+Use version 2.x.x for ghost 1.x.x

+Use version 1.x.x for ghost 0.x.x

 ## Installation